uzh/ddm/README.md

 ## Install DDM in Your own Project

 1. Add "ddm" to your INSTALLED_APPS setting: `INSTALLED_APPS = [..., 'ddm',]`
+2. Add "ckeditor" to your INSTALLED_APPS setting: `INSTALLED_APPS = [..., 'ddm', 'ckeditor']`.
+You might have to install `django-ckeditor` for this to work.
-2. Include the ddm URLconf in your projects urls.py: `url(r'^ddm/', include('ddm.urls')),`.
+3. Include the ddm URLconf in your projects urls.py: `url(r'^ddm/', include('ddm.urls')),`.
-3. Run `python manage.py migrate` to create the ddm models.
+4. Run `python manage.py migrate` to create the ddm models.

 ## Development Guidelines